Maria Jacobsen: Early life

-Maria Jacobsen was born in Denmark in the town of Siim near Ry on 6 November 1882 and as a child, she lived in Horsens with her father Jens Jacobsen and mother Ane Kristine Pedersen.
+Maria Jacobsen was born in the then village of Siim, Denmark (present-day, Ry) on the 6 November 1882 and as a child, she lived in Horsens with her father Jens Jacobsen and mother Ane Kristine Pedersen.
 At an early age, Jacobsen had learned about the massacres of Armenians during the Hamidian massacres from the Danish media.
 Christian organizations throughout the world started a campaign to express their solidarity with the Armenians and to serve to help them.
-When Mrs. Jessie Penn-Lewis, a feminist activist, came to Denmark from England in 1898, she helped form the Women's Missionary Workers (K.M.A.; Danish: Kvindelige Missions Arbejdere) in 1900.
+When Jessie Penn-Lewis, a feminist activist, came to Denmark from England in 1898, she helped form the Women's Missionary Workers (K.M.A.; Danish: Kvindelige Missions Arbejdere) in 1900.
 Jacobsen soon participated in the support and relief efforts of orphans in the eastern provinces of the Ottoman Empire.

 Armenian genocide

 When Maria Jacobsen arrived in Kharpert, she immediately started working in the American hospital located in the area.

 In a diary entry regarding the deportation of Armenians, on 26 June 1915, Jacobsen stated that, "it is quite obvious that the purpose of their departure is the extermination of the Armenian people."
 She added: